England Squadron: Carrier Pigeon Squadron

 Major Wilhelm Siegert was an aviation pioneer and an influential advocate of strategic bombing, who immediately approached the Oberste Heeresleitung (Supreme Army Command or OHL) proposing the formation of a bombing aeroplane force to attack Britain from Calais; the idea was accepted and on 19 October 1914, General Erich von Falkenhayn ordered Siegert to form an elite force for the purpose, the Fliergercorps der OHL.
 The new formation was selected from the best volunteers from the various branches of the Air Service and was installed at a temporary base amongst orchards at Ghistelles (Gistel) in occupied Belgium.
 To conceal its function, the unit was given the cover name of Breiftauben Abteilung or "Carrier Pigeon Squadron".
 The personnel were accommodated in a train so that they could deploy forwards at the earliest opportunity.
 The squadron was provided with thirty-six two-seat aircraft of various types.
 All of the aircraft were capable of carrying four 10 kg bombs, but not heavy defensive machine guns, so the aircrews relied on pistols or some prototype self-loading rifles which Siegert obtained from the museum of a weapons testing site.
 The squadron personnel were accommodated in railway carriages so that they could be quickly moved forward once the Channel coast had been captured.
 Amongst the talented pilots recruited to the squadron were Hermann Göring and Manfred von Richthofen.

 With the failure of the German armies to make any progress in the First Battle of Ypres, it became clear that the Pas de Calais would not be captured in the near future and the focus of the Carrier Pigeon Squadron was broadened; on 28 January 1915, an attack was mounted on the port of Dunkirk, which was the main supply port for the British Expeditionary Force (BEF).
 Further raids followed on Furnes, La Panne and Nieuport, before the squadron was broken up; part was moved to Metz while the remainder was later redeployed to the Eastern Front.
-Returning to Ghistelles in December 1915, the squadron was designated Kempfgeschwader 1 der OHL ("Battle Group 1 of the Army High Command"), usually abbreviated to Kaghol 1, where it was engaged in airship escort, patrol work, tactical bombing over the Verdun and Somme battlefields.
+Returning to Ghistelles in December 1915, the squadron was designated Kampfgeschwader 1 der OHL ("Battle Group 1 of the Army High Command"), usually abbreviated to Kaghol 1, where it was engaged in airship escort, patrol work, tactical bombing over the Verdun and Somme battlefields.
 In August 1916, Kaghol 1 was split into two half-squadrons or halbgeschwader; Halbgeschwader 1 remained on the Western Front while Halbgeschwader 2 was redeployed to the Balkans theatre.